View of Washington Square Park from the south towards the fountain and arch

 Programs & Services

 Scholarship of Teaching and Learning.
-LED hosts a community of practice around the Scholarship of Teaching and Learning (SoTL), including a yearly SoTL Symposium, frequent SoTL workshops, a series of SoTL related TeachTalks, and a vibrant SoTL community.
+The CTL hosts a community of practice around the Scholarship of Teaching and Learning (SoTL), including a yearly SoTL symposium, frequent SoTL workshops, a series of SoTL related TeachTalks, and a vibrant SoTL community.

 Office of the Vice Provost for Research

-The Office of the Vice Provost for Research (VPR) works closely with the president, provost, deans, faculty, and senior administrators to facilitate, energize, and grow the University’s research enterprise and its impact.
-VPR promotes interdisciplinary and cross-disciplinary research; encourages and facilitates technology transfer, business engagement, and economic development; affirms the integrity of research processes and policies; stewards the physical and computational infrastructure necessary for research leadership; establishes collaborative research partnerships nationally and internationally; participates in federal and state research-related policy making; integrates research and education at the graduate and undergraduate levels; and oversees research policy and implementation.
+The Office of the Vice Provost for Research (OVPR) works closely with the president, provost, vice provosts, deans, faculty, and other senior administrators to facilitate, energize, and grow the University’s research enterprise and its impact.
+OVPR includes teams that: help you prepare and submit proposals for external funding; negotiate, review, draft, and advise on research contracts and agreements; distribute seed funding for new research ideas and to improve grant submissions; ensure the safety and integrity of research processes, policies, and data; establish collaborative research partnerships nationally and internationally with academic, industry, non-profit, and government organizations; steward the physical and computational infrastructure necessary for research leadership; participate in federal and state research-related policy making; integrate research and education at the graduate and undergraduate levels; and oversee research policy and implementation.

 Programs & Services